 If an egg is fertilized, progesterone helps keep that uterus lining thick throughout the pregnancy.
 If no egg is fertilized, progesterone levels drop and a new menstrual cycle begins.

-Progesterone is critical to both pregnancy and regulating the menstrual cycle.
+Having the right levels of progesterone is critical to both regulating the menstrual cycle and pregnancy.
 As part of an orchestra of essential hormones, balanced progesterone levels are also important in maintaining overall health.
 While fluctuations are natural and normal throughout the menstrual cycle, if progesterone levels drop too low, big problems can ensue.

-So many women don’t know how their hormones impact them, or how to watch for signs of hormonal imbalances.
-They come to me exhausted and frustrated, knowing they aren’t themselves but with no idea what to do about it.
+So many women, like Carrie, don’t know how their hormones impact them.
+They all too easily miss the signs of hormonal imbalances.
+When they come to me, they’re exhausted and frustrated, knowing they don’t feel like themselves, with no idea what to do about it.

 Have you been feeling like Carrie for far too long?
 Are you frustrated with the response from your healthcare provider?
-Are you seeking natural ways, not pharmaceuticals, to feel better?
+Are you seeking non-pharmaceutical, natural ways to feel better?
 I can help!

-Let’s take a look at progesterone deficiency and its connection to adrenal fatigue.
-Then I’ll give you 4 natural ways to balance progesterone levels and heal your adrenals so you can live your best life.
+We’ll take a look at progesterone deficiency and its connection to adrenal fatigue, and then I’ll suggest 4 natural ways to balance progesterone levels so you can heal your adrenals.
+Healthy adrenals lead to a healthy, happy life!

-The primary roles of progesterone are to support pregnancy in a woman’s body and regulate the menstrual cycle.
+The primary roles of progesterone are to support pregnancy and regulate the menstrual cycle.

-When levels are too low, then, you will have problems with both your regular cycle and fertility.
+When levels are too low, you’ll have problems with both your regular cycle and fertility.
 Progesterone deficiency is also a problem for older, menopausal women due to the other symptoms it can cause.

-Progesterone is produced not only in the ovaries, but also in the adrenal glands.
-That means that lack of enough progesterone could be either a contributing factor to adrenal fatigue or a result of adrenal fatigue.
+Progesterone is produced in both the ovaries and the adrenal glands.
+That means that lack of progesterone could be either a contributing factor to adrenal fatigue or a result of adrenal fatigue.

 Sounds complicated, doesn’t it?
 That’s because it is!

-An orchestra needs all of it’s instruments to make a symphony sound right – and your body needs all hormones balanced properly to function at its best.
+An orchestra needs all of its instruments to work together to make a symphony sound right – and your body needs all hormones balanced properly for optimal functioning.
 When one is out of whack, others will struggle to compensate but can quickly become imbalanced as well.
 The natural healing tips I’ll give you later work on all of these imbalances to get you back to good health.

 What are some signs of progesterone deficiency?